 The Beginner’s Guide to the CNCF Landscape

-The cloud native landscape can be complicated and confusing.
+The cloud native ecosystem can be complicated and confusing.
 Its myriad of open source projects are supported by the constant contributions of a vibrant and expansive community.
 The Cloud Native Computing Foundation (CNCF) has a landscape map that shows the full extent of cloud native solutions, many of which are under their umbrella.

 As a CNCF ambassador, I am actively engaged in promoting community efforts and cloud native education throughout Canada.
 At CloudOps I lead workshops on Docker and Kubernetes that provide an introduction to cloud native technologies and help DevOps teams operate their applications.